OisinFoley/MEAN-STACK-APP/README.md

 Added in previous commits (1.8.6)
 Abandoned 2-tier responsive navbar in favour of mobile friendly(hamburger on resize) design

+Added in previous commits (1.8.7)
+- Registration form validation can now take .co.uk, .com.au(and similar) email addresses

 ---

 Since last commit:

-- Registration form validation can now take .co.uk, .com.au(and similar) email addresses
+- Fixing feed issue whereby user sometimes had issues with display of articles when logged-in

+> - Had to stop setting token in my header when talking to external IP